jz-lu/ml-ph/README.md

 # ml-ph
-This is `ml-ph` (`Allegro`), a scrappy library containing a set of tools that together compute the phononic physics of bilayered moire heterostructures.
+This is `ml-ph` (`Allegro`), a scrappy library containing a set of tools that together compute the phononic physics of bilayered moire heterostructures with hexagonal pristine lattices.
 This library was developed for the purpose of a study at the Kaxiras Group at the Dept. of physics in Harvard University.
 Below provides some minimal documentation about the library, including the workflow for a phononic computation and the features available.

 ## How to cite this library
 TODO